IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ## Message Filtering based on Severity

-The concept of severity in our system is articulated through an enumeration outlined in [section 6.2.1 of RFC 5424](https://tools.ietf.org/html/rfc5424#section-6.2.1).
+The concept of severity in the new system is articulated through an enumeration outlined in [section 6.2.1 of RFC 5424](https://tools.ietf.org/html/rfc5424#section-6.2.1).
 The severity levels, ranging from the least severe (`Debug`) to the most severe (`Emergency`), provide a framework for ignoring messages with severity levels below a globally configured severity cutoff.

 To enhance severity filtering, we introduce the option of `Silence`.
-This addition allows for the unconditional silencing of a specific trace, essentially representing the deactivation of tracers—a semantic continuation of the functionality in the older framework.
+This addition allows for the unconditional silencing of a specific trace, essentially representing the deactivation of tracers — a semantic continuation of the functionality in the legacy system.

 The following trace combinators play a role in modifying the annotated severity of a trace: